ustaxcourt/ef-cms/temp_delete_me.md

 - Refactor cognito so every account has and can be looked up by custom:userId.
 Extract application.getCognito() into application.getUserGateway();
 - Refactor getCognito to be more generic - "getAuthenticationGateway"
   - Abstract away from cognito specific syntax in interactors
 - Remove createUserInteractor() and createOrUpdateUser().
-Make bulkimportjudgeusrs do its own thing.
+Make bulkimportjudgeusers do its own thing.
 - Post-Deployment: Potentially remove switch-cognito-triggers-color.js as we do not have cognito triggers.
 Also remove cognito triggers from terraform.